amecfwubc/utilitypoleinspection/README.md

 6. Remember the cross-cutting concerns (research if you dont know about them):

-Authentication
+  --Authentication
-Authorization
+  --Authorization
-Configuration
+  --Configuration
-Data safety
+  --Data safety
-Connectivity
+  --Connectivity
-Error Handling
+  --Error Handling
-Logging
+  --Logging
-Validation
+  --Validation

 7. Start commenting extensively and documenting your code.

-8. Some advice:
+Some advice:

-1. Variable names of each control should be meaningful.
+  -- Variable names of each control should be meaningful.
-2. Exception handling should be done as higher level as possible.
+  -- Exception handling should be done as higher level as possible.
-3. Log everything.
+  -- Log everything.

-9. Choose a theme for the app and fix the layout.
+8. Choose a theme for the app and fix the layout.
 The layout should be optimized for 8 to 10-inch tablets in landscape mode.
 However, make sure that it works on all types of screens.
 Use a menubar on the top of each view.
 Also, you should leave some space at the bottom when the device is running in the tablet mode or in a windows phone (for the default navigation bar of the Windows 10).

-5. Once a basic project is setup and running (Login, Load Tasks, Add Pole Info), we can start adding features.
+9. Once a basic project is setup and running (Login, Load Tasks, Add Pole Info), we can start adding features.
 I will be updating the tasks.